squaredup/samples/CONTRIBUTING.md

 4. Format the code sample using [code blocks](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
 5. Optionally, include a screenshot in the .md.

+#### Don't have a GitHub account?
+If you are unable to contribute directly into GitHub, feel free to contact support@squaredup.com for assistance.

 That's it, thank you for your contribution!